chengqun2/node-connect-linux/README.md

 The following table shows overview of the Rest APIs:

 GET /user get all users
-GET api/user/:id get user by id
+GET /user/:id get user by id
-POST / add new user
+POST /user add a new user

 ### install dependencies
 `npm install`